isomerpages/govtech-stp/_faq/1-main.md

 Travellers must remain in any of the sending fast lane regions (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang) for seven days prior to departure for Singapore.
 They must monitor their health status before departure from the fast lane regions in China, undergo a pre-departure PCR test in China at least once within 48 hours before departure, and obtain a certificate of having tested negative for COVID-19 from the medical institutions designated by the relevant provincial/municipal government in China.

-#### 17. What documentation do I need to present to the airline crew before I will be allowed to board a flight from China to Singapore?
+#### 17. What documentation do I need to present to the airline staff at check-in before I will be allowed to board a flight from China to Singapore?

-The traveller is required to produce a valid SafeTravel Pass, a negative COVID-19 PCR test result, a return air ticket, and a valid visa (for visa-required passport holders) for pre-boarding checks.
-Otherwise, he/she may be refused boarding.
+The traveller is required to produce the following documents for pre-boarding checks:

+: a.
+A valid SafeTravel Pass approval letter (the date of entry into Singapore must fall within the period of entry stated in the letter);
+: b.
+A valid visa to enter Singapore (for visa-required passport holders who are short-term visitors to Singapore);
+: c.
+A valid certificate of negative result for a COVID-19 PCR test taken within 48 hours before departure for Singapore (the certificate must be from the medical institutions designated by the relevant provincial/municipal government in China); and
+: d.
+A return air ticket or proof of other transportation arrangements to depart Singapore.

+Otherwise, the traveller may be refused boarding.

 ### **Health Measures in Singapore**

 #### 18. What health measures will I will be subjected to upon arrival in Singapore?

 Fast lane travellers from China must take a PCR test after arrival in Singapore, and remain isolated in a declared self-sourced accommodation (non-residential address only) for one to two days until their test results are released.
-Transportation from the airport to the declared accommodation will have to be provided by the host company or government agency subject to prevailing health measures.
+Transportation from the airport to the declared accommodation will have to be provided by the host company or government agency subject to prevailing health measures<sup>2</sup>.
 Travellers will bear the costs of the post-arrival PCR test in Singapore and stay in the declared accommodation.

 If the result indicates that the traveller has tested negative for COVID-19, the host company or government agency will ensure that the traveller is transported directly from the declared accommodation to the workplace and back according to the submitted controlled itinerary for the first 14 days of the traveller’s stay in Singapore.
-The traveller may not use public transportation for this purpose, with the exception of private hire cars/taxis or cohorted company transport.
+The traveller may not use public transportation for this purpose, with the exception of private hire cars/taxis or cohorted company transport<sup>3</sup>.

 Travellers to Singapore must use the TraceTogether app, take their temperature twice daily, report their health status to the host company or government agency, and adhere to prevailing public health requirements for the duration of their stay in Singapore.